MiltonTulli/obol-dapp-challenge/README.md

 ---

-This is my solution to the Obol challenge.
+This is my solution to the [Obol dApp challenge](https://github.com/f1lander/obol-dAPP-challenge/blob/main/README.md).
 This is a very simple dApp that allows users to see a list of pokemons and "collect" them by signing a simple message and also filtering by name.
 Additionally, it includes a search feature that queries an endpoint to discover similar results and a web scraper that retrieves additional data for Pokémon

 > The app is hosted here 👉 [https://obol-dapp-challenge.vercel.app/](https://obol-dapp-challenge.vercel.app/).